 What to look for in an agent

-You'll want to choose someone you're comfortable asking questions to and who can provide the knowledge and services you need.
-It's equally important that the listing agent is familiar with your neighborhood and can knowledgeably talk with potential buyers about your neighborhood, HOA and property taxes.
+You'll want to choose an agent who you trust, are comfortable asking questions to, and can provide the knowledge and services you need.
+It's equally important that the listing agent is familiar with your neighborhood and can knowledgeably talk with potential buyers about your neighborhood, homeowners association and property taxes.
 Knowledge of your area will also help them price your home with confidence.

-Your agent is expected to:
+Your agent should:

 Advise on how you can best prepare your home for market.
-A good agent should provide sound advice on staging, repairs and potential improvements to make it more marketable and/or lift your home's value.
+A good agent should provide sound advice on staging, repairs and potential improvements to make it more marketable or lift your home's value.